Luke Maile Player Props: Reds vs. Cardinals

 Luke Maile At The Plate

-- Maile has three doubles, three home runs and four walks while batting .226.
+- Maile has five doubles, three home runs and four walks while hitting .242.

-- In 45.8% of his 24 games this season, Maile has picked up at least one hit.
-He's also had three multi-hit games.
+- Maile has picked up a hit in 12 of 25 games this season, with multiple hits four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.